HEERF III Grant

 We hope to meet the most immediate needs of pioneers who are affected.
 The grant amount will vary based on EFC and need.

-For more information on the CARE Act HEERF Funds please visit: https://www2.ed.gov/about/offices/list/ope/heerfstudentfaqs.pdf.
+For more information on the HEERF Grants please visit: https://www2.ed.gov/about/offices/list/ope/heerfiistudent.html.